jatkinson1000/rse-skills-workshop/exercises/05_naming_and_magic_numbers/README.md

 ## Exercise

-Look through the precipitation code for any names of variables or methods that could be improved or clarified and update them.^[Note if you are using an IDE like Intellij or VSCode you can use automatic renaming.
+Look through the code for any names of variables or methods that could be improved or clarified and update them.^[Note if you are using an IDE like Intellij or VSCode you can use automatic renaming.
 Or try :%s/<old>/<new>/gc in vim.]